Minivera/COMP3004-TEAM25/Readme.md

 * Menu button is used to go back to the main menu.

 On the main screen, you are given three options.
 Change which option is selected with the ↑ ↓ buttons and press enter to select. **PROGRAMS** will display the possible treatment programs, once you have selected one, enter the power level with → ← and start the treatment by pressing enter. **FREQUENCIES** will display the available frequencies for a more specific treatment, enter the power level and start the treatment like you would in the **PROGRAMS** menu. **SETTINGS** will display the settings form where you can change some of the settings (Not covered by our simulation).

+When a treatment is initiated, the treatment will not start until the electrodes have been connected to the skin.
+The "Connect Electrodes" button can be used to simulate that action.

 ### Tests sub-project
 The test sub-project contains all the units tests for the app project.